 Step #2: Choosing Your Hardware

 To make a mobile proxy server you have a few hardware options to choose from.
 Each comes with their own pros and cons which we’ll lay out for you.
-Which one you end up choosing will inevitably depend on your needs, use case, and person preference.
+Whichever one you end up choosing will inevitably depend on your needs, use case, and personal preference.

 Android Phone